crogger62/Linear/README.md

 Project to learn to access the Linear (linear.app) API (see https://linear.app/developers/graphql)

-me.ts - Simple app to show the current user
+* me.ts - Simple app to show the current user

-teams.ts - List teams visible to API key
+* teams.ts - List teams visible to API key

-myIssueCounts.ts - Counts by workflow state for current user; add flag
+* myIssueCounts.ts - Counts by workflow state for current user; add flag

   --include-archived as needed

-createIssue-annotated.ts - Commented version to create an issue from the command line; flags:
+* createIssue-annotated.ts - Commented version of an app to create an issue from the command line; flags:

   --team <teamname> defaults to current user's team